 Conduct your own research using AMICUS

-Do your own search for “dit names” in AMICUS by title or subject using terms such as “name,” “family name” and “France.”
+Do your own search for “dit names” in AURORA by title or subject using terms such as “name,” “family name” and “France.”